Race or ethnicity

 Data limitations

-Data on the population characteristics of COVID-19 cases and deaths are from:
+Data on the population characteristics of COVID-19 deaths are from:

-Cumulative totals on this page include all cases confirmed in San Francisco since testing began in late February 2020.
+Cumulative totals on this page include all deaths confirmed in San Francisco since testing began in late February 2020.

 The spread and severity of COVID-19 is complex.
 It has affected residents based on overlapping layers of structural inequities.
 This means that there may be intersections of populations who are particularly affected.
 For example, essential workers in a specific age group of a specific ethnicity.
 For this reason, you should interpret this data in context.
 Individual conclusions should be treated with caution.